-Sycamore Academy Lesson Structure Matrix Lesson Structure Phase and explanation Principles of the Phase Strategies, ideas and consideration Use of TAs Remember - Retrieving previously learned information relevant to this lessor's learning.
+Sycamore Academy Lesson Structure Matrix Lesson Structure Phase and explanation Principles of the Phase Strategies, ideas and consideration Use of TAs Remmber - Retrieving previously learned information relevant to this lesson's learning.
 Rosenshine's Principle 1 As a response to reactivating prior learning, teachers should signpost children to where they can find this information e.g. working walls, pages in in books, knowledge organisers, experiences, previous year groups.
 At this stage it is important to identify the key prior knowledge that children need to retrieve from their long-term memory in order to access the learning within this lesson.
 What is the key prior knowledge children need to have to progress through this need to have to progress through this lesson?
-How will I check all children have that knowledge? (e.g., use of short-sharped focused low-stakes quizzes, self-quiz of a knowledge organisers, white-boards, multiple-choice questions, actions) What scaffolding will provide for in their key prior knowledge? (e.g. referring to a poster created during last lesson on the working wall, discussion with a response partner? peer-supported retrieval-activity concise word bant they can access, a brief checklist, an annotated / worked example. shown or given as a prompt (photos, symbols, key words SEND children have the resources they need e.g. enlarged version.
-Educate - During this phase of the lesson and the next, we need to move from children's key prior Teachers expose children to new learning (knowledge or skill) through modelling and explicit teaching.
-Teachers share the Learning objective (LO) with children at the beginning of the lesson and refer to it throughout the When the facilitation approx is being used a TA could: Prompt discussion points. knowledge to a position where they are able to successfully apply their Vocabulary which we expect children use is exposed to them lesson.
-Teachers use flipchart paper, Encourage children to use th working wall. learning.
-To do this they will need to attain new knowledge and have throughout this part of the lesson.
-Understanding of new learning is Interactive White Board (IWB) or visualisers to capture modelling.
-Target specific children who have been identified from experience of how to use this knowledge. checked throughout.
-Teachers assess understanding of new learning through AfL techniques such previous lessons (not just L/ SEND) or who are showing Rosenshine's Principles 2, 3, 4 as; whole class or targeted through body language/thei
+How will I check all children have that knowledge? (e.g. use of short-sharped focused low-stakes quizzes, self-quiz of a knowledge organisers, white-boards, multiple-choice questions, actions) What scaffolding will provide for in their key prior knowledge? (e.g. referring to a poster created during last lesson on the working wall, discussion with a response partner / peer-supported retrieval -activity concise word bank they can access, a brief checklist, an annotated / worked example.
+When children are discussing ideas a TA could read as TA could?
+Prompt discussion points Encourage children to use the working wall.
+Encourage children to contribute children to contribute Target specific children who have been identified from previous lessons (not just LA or SENI) or who are showing through body language/their response that they ren ot sure response that they ren ot sure SENIO children as a prompt (photos, symbols, key words) SENIO children have the resources they need e.g. enlarged wersion.
+Educate - During this phase of the lesson and the next, we need to move from children's key prior knowledge to a position where they are able to successfully apply their learning.
+To do this they will need to attain new knowledge and have experience of how to use this knowledge.
+Rosenshine's Principles 2, 3, 4 Teachers expose children to new learning (knowledge or skill) through modelling and explicit teaching.
+Vocabulary which we expect children use is exposed to them throughout this part of the lesson.
+Understanding of new learning is checked throughout.
+Teachers share the Learning objective (LO) with children at the beginning of the lesson and refer to it throughout the lesson.
+Teachers use flipchart paper, Interactive White Board (IWB) or visualisers to capture modelling.
+Teachers assess understanding of new learning through Aff, techniques such as; whole class or targeted When the facilitation approach is being used a TA could: Prompt discussion points.
+Encourage children to use the working wall.
+Target specific children who have been identified from previous lessons (not just LA or SEND) or who are showing through body language/their